nixworks/public/news/2007/07/11/README.md

 ##### Libya
 ### [ The Supreme Court of Libya upholds the death penalty for the six Bulgarian medics and one Palestinian doctor accused of infecting children with HIV. ](/news/2007/07/11/the-supreme-court-of-libya-upholds-the-death-penalty-for-the-six-bulgarian-medics-and-one-palestinian-doctor-accused-of-infecting-children.md)
-_Context: Libya, HIV trial in Libya, Bulgaria, Palestinian, sentenced to death_
+_Context: HIV trial in Libya, sentenced to death, Palestinian, Bulgaria, Libya_

 ##### China
 ### [ The People's Republic of China bans diethylene glycol as an ingredient in toothpaste. ](/news/2007/07/11/the-people-s-republic-of-china-bans-diethylene-glycol-as-an-ingredient-in-toothpaste.md)